Privacy

 Customer call recordings 12 Months An extended retention may be applied on a case-by-case basis

-We primarily store and process our Account data within the UK or the European Economic Area (“EEA”).
-However, if we transfer your Data outside of the EEA, we ensure a similar degree of protection is afforded to it to safeguard your Data in accordance with Data Protection Legislation, which can include by:
+We primarily store and process our account data within the UK.
+However, we may transfer your data outside of the UK, in particular to the EEA, United States and India.
+Where we do so, we ensure a similar degree of protection is afforded to it to safeguard your data in accordance with relevant data protection legislation.
+This may include by:

-• ensuring that your Data is only processed in countries which provide adequate data protection laws (in accordance with the Data Protection Legislation);
+• ensuring that your data is only processed in countries which provide adequate data protection laws (in accordance with relevant data protection legislation);

-• o requiring recipients to sign up to strong contractual commitments that ensure the protection of your Personal Data (such as the EU Model Clauses); and/or
+• requiring recipients to sign up to strong contractual commitments that ensure the protection of your personal data; and/or

 The nature of the internet means that the transmission of information may not be totally secure.
-We have implemented security measures to prevent your Data from being accidentally lost, used, accessed in an unauthorised way, altered, or disclosed.
+We have implemented security measures designed to prevent your data from being accidentally lost, used, accessed in an unauthorised way, altered, or disclosed.

 We use Cookies on our Site for the purposes listed in Section 4 above.
 For more information, please see our Cookies Policy here.